Rare snowfall in southern China as deep freeze grips the north

 TRAPPED TOURISTS

-On Monday, the city of Hohhot in Inner Mongolia, is expected to experience a low of minus 22 C (minus 7.6 F) while the mercury will sink to minus -5 C (23 F) in Zhengzhou, in the central province of Henan.
+On Monday, the city of Hohhot in Inner Mongolia, experienced a low of minus 23 C (minus 9.4 F) while the mercury sank to minus -6 C (21.2 F) in Zhengzhou, in the central province of Henan.

+The freezing weather has also tested Zhengzhou's heat supply capacity.
+The city's heating system has been running at its limits, a local newspaper cited Zhengzhou's heat supplier as saying, adding some residents living in old communities might still experience a decline in heating quality.

 Rain and snow could lash the middle and lower reaches of the Yangtze and its south, including parts of Anhui, Jiangsu and Zhejiang provinces as well as Shanghai.
 Local heavy snow can be expected, the forecaster added.